Why Do Funeral Homes Take Fingerprints of the Deceased?

 • Other ways to get copies of a deceased relative’s fingerprints

-Fingerprinting At Funeral Homes: An Overview
+Fingerprinting at Funeral Homes: An Overview

 Finger print documentation